Ridhima97/exray-data/README.md

 The observed network traffic is the output variable.

+## Linear Regression

+File `linear_regression.json` - labeled set of 212 samples that were flagged by the linear regression system including false positives.

 ## Triage Data

 File `triagereport.txt` features a run of our extension triage component.